Ramnad Krishnan

 Krishnan came from a musical family (his elder brother was the singer and violinist Prof. V Lakshminarayana) and was one of the founding organizers of the Cleveland Thyagaraja Festival.
 His younger brother, the mridangist Ramnad Raghavan was on Wesleyan University's faculty.
-Violinists L. Vaidhyanathan, L. Subramaniam and L. Shankar are his nephews.
+Violinists L. Vaidyanathan, L. Subramaniam and L. Shankar are his nephews.
 He recorded two albums for Nonesuch Records' legendary Explorer Series.

 After his relatively early death, his disciples like Prof. Ritha Rajan, Nagamani Srinath, and Brinda's daughter Vegavahini proved to be able carriers of his legacy.